white-shn/pwn.college_Nishant/Pondering path /home sweet home.md

 ## What I learned
 ~ is a shorthand for /home/hacker.
 Learned copying flag in a file by passing it as an argument .
+Also when expansion of ~ is a absolute path , only the leading ~ is expanded i.e ~/~ will be expanded as /home/hacker and not as /home/hacker/home/hacker

 ## References
 None